pengowen123/rust-pushrod/ROADMAP.md

 ## 0.1.x -> 0.2.0

 - [ ] Widget Library Changes
-  - [ ] ~Add chainable functions that return self, so functions can be chained~
   - [ ] Remove OpenGL use when creating a new window
   - [ ] Use glfw for window drawing instead of PistonWindow, as it seems to be more OS independent.
   - [ ] Change Widget object to be generic so that settings and calls are made against the widget, not the trait